For the archive of past lab members, click here.

 Email: eaiello <at> ucsc.edu

-I’m most interested in mycorrhizae, botany, and restoration.
-I received an NSF graduate research fellowship award in 2017, studying abiotic and biotic parameters influencing the success of eelgrass restoration.
-I graduated during summer of 2018 and joined the Parker Lab in fall, looking at arbuscular and ectomycorrhizae associated with scotch broom and Douglas fir, respectively.
-I’m currently most intrigued by the roles of mycorrhizae in plant response to disease, orchid restoration, biological invasions, and forest-wide resource partitioning.
+I’m most interested in restoration, botany and mycorrhizae.
+I received an NSF graduate research fellowship award in 2017, while studying abiotic and biotic parameters influencing the success of eelgrass restoration.
+I graduated from Cal Poly during the summer of 2018 and joined the Parker Lab in fall, looking at arbuscular and ectomycorrhizae associated with scotch broom and Douglas fir, respectively.
+I’m currently most intrigued by the roles of mycorrhizae in plant response to disease and biological invasions...

 GREGORY S. GILBERT